chargebee/chargebee-android/README.md

 If you are using Product Catalog 1.0 in your Chargebee site, then you can use any of the following relevant functions to retrieve the product to be presented for users to purchase.

 ### Get All Plans
+You can retrieve the list of plans by using the following function.

 ```kotlin
 Chargebee.retrieveAllPlans(queryParam) {